numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

-runs until a success is observed, :math:`\mathrm{RT}^{\rm us}_j` are random variables corresponding to the runtime of unsuccessful trials and :math:`\mathrm{RT}^{\rm s}` is a random variable for the runtime of a successful trial.
+runs until a success is observed, :math:`\mathrm{RT}^{\rm us}_j` are random variables corresponding to the runtime of unsuccessful trials and :math:`\mathrm{RT}^{\rm s}` is a random variable for the runtime of a successful trial [AUG2005].

 Generally, the above equation expresses the runtime from repeated runs on the same problem instance (while the instance :math:`\theta_i` is not given explicitly).
 For the performance evaluation in the COCO_ framework, we apply the equation to runs on different instances :math:`\theta_i`, however instances from the same function, with the same dimension and target precision.

 .. [#] The notion of success is directly linked to a target value.
-However, a run can be successful with respect to some target values and unsuccessful with respect to others.
-On the other hand, success often refers to the final, most difficult, smallest target value, which implies success for all other targets.
+A run can be successful with respect to some target values (some problems) and unsuccessful with respect to others.
+Success also often refers to the final, most difficult, smallest target value, which implies success for all other targets.

 Runs on Different Instances Are Interpreted as Independent Repetitions
 -----------------------------------------------------------------------